crashtherobotsite/crashtherobotsite/_posts/2016-09-27-were-all-still-using-pid-controllers.markdown

 1. If I turn the steering wheel on the car 90 degrees (x1) , the car wheels turn 5 degrees (output F(x1)).
 2. If I later turn the steering wheel on the car -90 degrees (x2), the car wheels turn -5 degrees (output F(x2)).
 3. Superposition says that if I turn steering wheel 0 degrees, then the car wheels will turn 0 degrees as well:  F(90 - 90) = 0 = F(90) + F(-90)

 This principal matches classical physics well: it certainly makes sense to anyone who has ever tried to steer a car in a straight line.
 But there is a common software case where this logic fails:  *when your only available outputs and inputs are digital states*.

 The base case sounds silly: you wouldn't make a PID controller flip a light switch on or off.
 However, software engineers can get tripped up if they forget that *everything* is digital in software.
 Imagine I've hooked a software controller up to a servo using an Arduino.
 I can command values between 1 and 10 for servo position.
 I might want the value "5.5" to steer my servo, but I can't command that value.
-My hardware does not allow it.
-This happens all the time.
+My software/hardware interface does not allow it.
+This happens *all the time* in simple systems.
 If I implement a pure PID controller, it will constantly be switching between 5 and 6, and the physical controller will vibrate.
 A different kind of controller that deals better with discretization error [might get around this problem](https://learn.sparkfun.com/tutorials/pulse-width-modulation), but a pure PID controller can't solve it.
 The lesson for software engineers is to be aware of the control effects of discretization error at every level of your system- not just the part you're responsible for.

 **When You Have Documented System Knowledge**

 Better control can often be achieved by using what you know about a plant.
 If I know that commanding a certain voltage to a servo under a specific load will result in the servo moving to a certain position, I don't have to attach a sensor to the servo for feedback.
 I don't have to buy a sensor at all!
 I can just command the voltage.
 I could even create a calibration table for different voltages vs position for different servo loads.
 This is an example of [feed forward control](https://en.wikipedia.org/wiki/Feed_forward_(control)), because I'm commanding my servo based on information I know about it, not measuring it in real time.

 Feed forward control is commonly used *with* PID control to improve results.
 Ignoring feed forward control when programming for a specific application is 'leaving money on the table': your specific water tank or robot or electrical component probably comes with a datasheet that could give you a better controller, but if you don't include that information, your results will be less than optimal.

-{% include ext_image.html url="https://en.wikipedia.org/wiki/File:FeedForward.png" description="Feed forward and Feed back control combined in one system." %}
+{% include ext_image.html url="https://upload.wikimedia.org/wikipedia/en/6/6a/FeedForward.png" description="Feed forward and Feed back control combined in one system." %}

-# Resources
+# Resources For Further Study

+We've covered a large chunk of what a software engineer needs to be aware of when first controlling hardware, and common cases that trip up starting roboticists who learn about controllers from Google searches.
+You've taken your first step into a larger world.
+Controls engineering can be a career by itself, but just being aware of some of the 'gotchas' in PID controls will make whatever part of a robot you are programming better, safer, and smoother.
+Here are some resources for further study into the field:

 [Linear vs Nonlinear System Examples](http://www.dspguide.com/ch5/4.htm) [PID Control and Feed Forward Control Together](http://www.openservo.com/VelocityControl) [Tuning A PID Controller](http://www.controlglobal.com/articles/2012/liptak-tuning-interacting-controllers/)